---

 This is a backwards-incompatible gas repricing that requires a scheduled network upgrade.

-Wallet developers and node operators MUST update gas estimation handling to accommodate the new calldata cost rules.
+Wallet developers and node operators MUST update gas estimation handling to accommodate the new state creation costs and the two-dimensional metering model.
 Specifically:

-- Wallets: Wallets using `eth_estimateGas` MUST be updated to ensure that they correctly account for the updated gas parameters.
+- Wallets: Wallets using `eth_estimateGas` MUST be updated to ensure they correctly account for the updated state creation costs and report `tx.gas` covering both the regular-gas and state-gas dimensions.
 Failure to do so could result in underestimating gas, leading to failed transactions.

-- Node Software: RPC methods such as `eth_estimateGas` MUST incorporate the updated formula for gas calculation with the new floor cost values.
+- Node Software: RPC methods such as `eth_estimateGas` MUST incorporate the new state-gas charges, the reservoir-model accounting, and the two-dimensional block accounting when computing gas estimates.

 Users can maintain their usual workflows without modification, as wallet and RPC updates will handle these changes.

 Users and dApp developers will experience an increase in transaction costs associated with creating a new state.
-The next table summarizes the state creation costs for common operations at different block gas limits.
+The next table summarizes the state-gas portion of state creation costs for common operations under the proposed `CPSB` of 1,530.
+Additional regular-gas charges (e.g., `ACCOUNT_WRITE`, `STORAGE_WRITE`, hash cost) defined in [EIP-8038](./eip-8038.md) apply on top.

 ## Security Considerations